joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 _Note: In some cases, the Product Owner may need to be consulted before any changes are made, as some of the resources may be inflight projects or required._

-1. Log in to the **Azure Portal** and navigate to the [Public IP Addresses](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Network%2FPublicIpAddresses "Azure Portal - Public IP Address") blade
+1. Log in to the **Azure Portal** and navigate to the [Public IP Addresses](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Network%2FPublicIpAddresses "Azure Portal - Public IP Address"){:target="_blank"} blade
 2. Look in the ‘**Associated to**’ column, and if not required, click on the **Public IP**
 3. Click **Delete**